“…There may be no full return to our familiar ‘normal.’…” (*)

 • Essential Seismic Design Principles and its Practice in Architecture

-• Architecture of Work Environments and Public Health
+• Public Health Design Formulations for Architecture and Interiors of Work Environments

-• Public Health in Rural Areas and Architecture
+• Public Health Design Formulations for Healtcare Facilities in Rural Areas

 • Health Technologies, Architecture Design and Public Health

-• Essential Public Health Principles for Urban Design
+• Essential Public Health Principles in Urban Design and Urban Resiliency

 (Environmental activism, environmental justice, environmental citizenship)